NamNamIoT/ESP32_CANOPUS/README.md

 #### 🧑🏻‍🔧 Hardware Setup
 -Connect power via terminal DC+ and DC- or via USB type C, both way can same time.
 -Connect ethernet (if need) for run ethernet, modbus TCP/IP...etc related to ethernet.
 -Connect RS485 (pin A to A, pin B to B) with device modbus, or PLC, PC/laptop tool...

 #### 🧑🏼‍💻 Software
 -Install IDE arduino.
 Follow this, skip if you done.
 -Install ESP32 in manager board
 -Check define pin HardwareSerial Tx2 (IO16), Rx2 (IO17)
 -Check denife pin ethernet

+Prepare yourself a cup of coffee, because here is a fascinating journey with Canopus board.
+You will be stronger after working through the next 9 examples.

 (1) Blink led